All Episodes

 Over here, it's very, very rare to hear homeschool.

-And I talked about homeschooling this week, and I got a lot, a lot of backlash from teachers and educationists uh over here.
+I got a lot, a lot of backlash from teachers and educationists over here.

-Of course, it undermines their their job.
+Of course, it undermines their job.

-But it exposes them as well because I'm I'm showing the left wing, you know, I can I can show the content is out there for anyone to look at what's being taught in our schools.
+It's out there for anyone to look at what's being taught in our schools.

-So 70 to 80% of teachers are left-leaning, 80% of academics are left-leaning, uh, which wouldn't be a problem, but they do see that that they are right, uh, and that we are all bad and evil, not just wrong.
+80% of academics are left-leaning, which wouldn't be a problem, but they do see that they are right and that we are all bad and evil, not just wrong.

-Um, so unless parents take a keen interest in what's being taught in their schools, they need to just take them out.
+So unless parents take a keen interest in what's being taught in their schools, they need to just take them out.

-And I think meeting like-minded individuals, I think having groups and hubs, there are a lot of great hugs in America, there are a lot of good resources.
+And I think meeting like-minded individuals, I think having groups and hubs, there are a lot of great hubs in America.

-And I'm not saying you don't have to have socialization because of course young people need to socialize with other People their own age.
+And I'm not saying you don't have to have socialization because of course young people need to socialize with other people their own age.

 I'm saying get groups of people together, maybe form charter schools, or over here we call them free schools.

-That's also a great option opportunity.
+That's also a great opportunity.

-You know, I've had so many conversations in the classroom with when I was a teacher, pupils would say, Oh, that Donald Trump is evil.
+You know, I've had so many conversations in the classroom with when I was a teacher, pupils would say, oh, that Donald Trump is evil.

 How is he evil?

-How is it how is he a bad guy?
+How is he a bad guy?

 Oh, he's sexist and racist.

-I I I don't know.
+I don't know.

-They never have anything to back it up, it's just what they're told constantly, it's opinions that they're told that they should have to be a good person.
+It's opinions that they're told that they should have to be a good person.

-You know, Boris Johnson's a bad guy, okay.
+You know, Boris Johnson's a bad guy.

-Why is he a bad guy?
+Okay, why is he a bad guy?

 Because he's a racist.

-It's almost the same things, isn't it?
+It's always the same things, isn't it?

-Because you once you're racist, that's it, the argument is one.
+Because once you're a racist, that's it.

-But no, how is he a racist?
+But no, how is he racist?

 And there's never an answer.